Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Experiments

 \subsection{Ablation Study}

-We conduct ablation experiments on the guidance mask of the AdaBlending module.
-As shown in Fig.~\ref{fig: abl}, when both spatial level and attention-head level masks are simultaneously utilized~(Col.~2), AdaBlending achieves consistent structural and semantic style transfer results.
-However, when only one guidance mask is used~(Col.~3 and 4), noticeable structural drifts are observed in the girl's head and eyebrow details.
-Furthermore, without using any guidance mask~(Col.~5), additional semantic drifts are observed in the T-shirt color.
-These results highlight the importance of guidance masks in ensuring accurate and consistent style transfer outcomes.
+\resp{ We conduct ablation experiments on the guidance mask of the AdaBlending module.
+As shown in Fig.~\ref{fig: abl} (a)'s anime and neonpunk style trasfer task, noticeable structural drifts are observed when no guidance mask is used.
+When only $M_{head}$ is used, the overall structure of the image is preserved, but drifts occur in the local details of the image.
+However, when both spatial and attention-head level masks are used concurrently, AdaBlending delivers consistent structural and semantic style transfer results.
+These results highlight the crucial role of guidance masks in achieving accurate and consistent style transfer outcomes.}

+\minor{ Furthermore, we conducted an ablation study on the hyperparameters $\alpha$ and $n$, varying one while keeping the other constant. } As shown in Row.~1 of Fig.~\ref{fig: abl} (b) for the cinematic transfer task, setting $\alpha=0.7$ achieves effective blurring and tone adjustment while preserving clear semantic content in the image.
+The Row.~2 of Fig. \ref{fig: abl} presents a van Gogh painting transfer task.
+It can be seen that the stylized image with $n=8$ (without the attention-head mask) exhibits semantic drift compared to the source image.
+In contrast, when $n=6$, the image has suitable stylistic textural details but lacks color contrast to emphasize the distinct style.
+However, when $n=7$, the stylized image retains the source image's structure and achieves effective style transfer.